-Can a cystic hygroma be diagnosed in a fetus before birth?
+Can cystic hygroma be diagnosed in a fetus before birth?

-Cystic hygroma can be visualized by gestation for 10 weeks through various medical procedures.
-These medical procedures vary in accuracy, detail and cost.
+Cystic hygroma can be visualized by gestation for ten weeks through various medical procedures.
+These medical procedures vary in accuracy, detail, and cost.

-Early diagnosis of the condition in a fetus before birth is very good because it will prepare the mother and the doctors to take the necessary intervention measures to save the life of the baby after delivery.
+Early diagnosis of the condition in a fetus before birth is perfect because it will prepare the mother and the doctors to take the necessary intervention measures to save the baby’s life after delivery.

 Ultrasonography: one of these medical procedures is known as abdominal ultrasonography.
-This is a medical image that is taken through the abdomen of the pregnant mother.
+This is a medical image taken through the abdomen of the pregnant mother.